vuestorefront/vue-storefront/packages/core/docs/contributing/how-to-submit-pull-request.md

 Whenever possible, make sure to **use TypeScript and provide typings** for your code while avoiding the `any` type.

 If you need to add external dependencies to our codebase, **we favor micro-libraries over swiss army knives**.
-However, if possible, we try to avoid adding new dependencies if they can be replaced by few lines of code.
+However, if possible, we try to avoid adding new dependencies if a few lines of code can replace them.

 ## Manually test the changes